Spectral fluctuations and crossovers in multilayer network

 We consider the following four different types of possibilities, as also depicted in Fig.~\ref{fig:multilayer}.

-{\it Case a:} In this case, there are no connections between nodes of different layers ($p_{jk}=0$ for all $j\ne k$) and therefore all off-diagonal blocks in the adjacency matrix $\mathcal{A}$ are zero matrices.
-The diagonal blocks associated with the intra-layer connections have random entries $0$ or $1$ as decided by the Erd\H{o}s-R\'enyi construction.
-The $\mathcal{A}$ matrix in this case, therefore, assumes a block-diagonal form.
+{\it Case a.} In this Case, there are no connections between nodes of different layers ($p_{jk}=0$ for all $j\ne k$) and therefore all off-diagonal blocks in the adjacency matrix $\mathcal{A}$ are zero matrices.
+The diagonal blocks associated with the intralayer connections have random entries $0$ or $1$ as decided by the Erd\H{o}s-R\'enyi construction.
+The $\mathcal{A}$ matrix in this Case, therefore, assumes a block-diagonal form.

-{\it Case b:} In this case, we consider both intra-layer and inter-layer nodes randomly connected, the adjacency matrix of the multilayer network is overall random.
+{\it Case b.} In this Case, we consider both intralayer and interlayer connections to be random, so that the adjacency matrix of the multilayer network is fully random.

-{\it Case c:} This is the case corresponding to a multiplex network, so the off-diagonal blocks are identity matrices.
-Randomness comes from diagonal blocks.
+{\it Case c.} This is the Case corresponding to a multiplex network, for which interlayer edges connect the same nodes across all the layers, so all the off-diagonal blocks of $\mathcal{A}$ are identity matrices.
+The randomness arises solely from the diagonal blocks.

-{\it Case d:} Here, we consider no intra-layer connections ($p_j=0$ for all $j$).
-Consequently, all diagonal blocks in $\mathcal{A}$ are zero matrices, and the off-diagonal blocks for inter-layer connections contain random 0 or 1 entries.
+{\it Case d.} Here, we consider no intralayer connections ($p_j=0$ for all $j$).
+Consequently, all diagonal blocks in $\mathcal{A}$ are zero matrices, and the off-diagonal blocks for interlayer connections contain random entries taking values 0 or 1.

-In this study, for simplicity, we focus on bilayer ($m=2$) and trilayer ($m=3$) networks to examine their spectral fluctuations, particularly for higher-order fluctuations where $k \geq 2$.
-For $k=1$, only single-layer networks ($m=1$) exhibit a correlated spacing ratio distribution (SRD), while bilayer and trilayer networks display an uncorrelated spacing ratio distribution, as illustrated in Fig.~\ref{fig:first_Order_flucuation}, which also conforms to Table \ref{table:1}.
-Thus, to ensure consistency, we only use higher-order spectral fluctuation measurements across all network configurations.
+In this study, for simplicity, we focus on bilayer ($m=2$) and trilayer ($m=3$) networks to examine their spectral fluctuations, particularly for Higher--order fluctuations where $k \geq 2$.
+For $k=1$, only single-layer networks ($m=1$) exhibit a correlated spacing ratio distribution (SRD), while bilayer and trilayer networks typically display an uncorrelated spacing ratio distribution, as illustrated in Fig.~\ref{fig:first_Order_flucuation}, which also conforms to Table~\ref{table:1}.
+Thus, to ensure consistency, we only use Higher--order spectral fluctuation measurements across all network configurations.